-How stress and lifestyle can affect our adrenal glands.
+How emotional abuse, stress and lifestyle can affect our adrenal glands.
 Read more below.

 The adrenal glands are small glands within the body, they are located just above the kidneys and act to secrete hormones that help our body to adapt and make changes when something from the outside causes “stress” to the body either physically or mentally.

 The burden can also be placed on the body’s stress-response system by various lifestyle factors such as consuming too much sugar, unhealthy dieting, excessive amounts of caffeine or alcohol, inflammation, or not getting enough sleep.

 The thing that many do not realize is that mental stressors cause the body to respond just like physical stressors.
 This means that those who have been raised in, are living in, working in, or a part of unhealthy environments are also those who often find themselves with some level of adrenal fatigue.
 Toxic relationships, emotional abuse, and dealing with narcissistic behaviors pose considerable stress on the body.
 As you adapt to avoid conflict, live in constant turmoil, and decrease your self-care, you eventually fall into some level of fatigue and adrenal dysfunction.

 Everyone’s stress threshold is different, and so are his or her reactions to it.
 Adrenal stress testing is a simple way to see how the stress of an unhealthy relationship may be affecting you.

 To recover from adrenal dysfunction requires lifestyle changes, such as removing yourself or learning to cope in unhealthy situations.

 ANYTHING WE ASK OUR BODY, EITHER PHYSICALLY OR MENTALLY, TO HANDLE IS SEEN BY THE BODY AS A STRESSOR.